elerel/ms3-kiwi-lingo/README.md

 - New Zealanders that would like to add their own words or phrases to help visitors to NZ and even store their own collection of Maori words/phrases if they are seeking to learn
 - People that have visited NZ that would like to keep a log of phrases/words/slang encountered on their visit and retain for future visits to NZ

-The aim behind Kiwi Lingo is to form an online dictionary/phrase reference guide to various words and phrases spoken in New Zealand.
+The aim behind Kiwi Lingo is to form an online glossary/phrase reference guide to various words and phrases spoken in New Zealand.
-Visitors to the site will be able to sign up for an account so they can easily add (CREATE) any words or phrases to the dictionary that might be missing.
+Visitors to the site will be able to sign up for an account so they can easily add (CREATE) any words or phrases to the glossary  that might be missing.
 Upon registering, users will be able to edit (UPDATE) their additions and also be able to edit or remove (DELETE) what they have added themselves.
 They can also view/search (READ) for words or phrases in the search tool bar.

 A favourable outcome behind creating this site would be:
 - With additions by new and existing users, it would allow growth to the site